Raav-Paul/taiwanese-credit-risk-analysis/README.md

 The goal is to transform raw financial data into structured analytical views that support **credit risk monitoring, portfolio analysis, and business intelligence dashboards**.

-The workflow implements a structured workflow that moves from **raw transactional data > cleaned staging table > data profiling >  BI dashboards**.
+The workflow follows a structured workflow that moves from **raw transactional data > cleaned staging table > data profiling >  BI dashboards**.

 --------------------------------------------------